 As an educator, Mr. Frank received his teaching certificate from the Ohio State University in 1987 and returned to Texas to lead the orchestras of Richardson High School, Vines High School and Plano Senior High School.
 In addition to being consistent sweepstakes winners at U.I.L. contest, orchestras under his direction were named "Best in Class" and "Grand Champion of Texas" three times by American Classic Music Festivals.
 In 1999, the Plano Senior High School Chamber Orchestra was named the TMEA Honor String Orchestra for Texas.
 Mr. Frank has also worked as a Southern Association Evaluator and Region III Orchestra Chairman and continues to serve as a guest clinician, a panelist and as a frequent adjudicator for U.I.L. and other major festivals.

-As a conductor, Mr. Frank is in his thirteenth season as director of the Greater Dallas Youth Orchestra Philharmonic and sixth season as director of the GDYO Sinfonietta.
+As a conductor, Mr. Frank is in his fourteenth season as director of the Greater Dallas Youth Orchestra Philharmonic and seventh season as director of the GDYO Sinfonietta.
 He has conducted the Dallas and Fort Worth Symphonies, and was the Youth Concert Series conductor for the Dallas Symphony for the 2008-2009 season.
 Mr. Frank has also served as director of orchestras at the Red Lodge Music Festival in Montana and as guest conductor of the New Philharmonic of Irving and the Allen Philharmonic.
 He currently lives in Dallas with his wife Marilyn and daughter Lauren.